Special Projects: Composition &

 Suny Potsdam Virtual Concert Series Melds Dance with Media Arts” —Article by Bret Yager, The Report

 SUNY Potsdam students choreograph, perform and shoot a new virtual dance concert series that showcases creative adaption in the time of COVID-19.
-They Premiere Online on ‘First Fridays,’ Starting October 2, 2020.
+The premiere online is each ‘First Friday,’ Starting October 2, 2020.

 Performance halls are closed and stages are dark, but SUNY Potsdam students of dance are finding ways to share their creativity nonetheless.
 Merging their efforts with student videographers and using new tools from media arts, student choreographers are launching a virtual dance concert series titled “Media Dance Works Series.”
 The event takes the place of a concert dance production normally presented in the Performing Arts Center each December.

 The students will be presenting three short films on the first Friday of each month for the rest of the semester.
-Works premiere at 7:30 p.m. on first Fridays, on Oct.
+Works premiere at 7:30 p.m. on first Fridays – Oct.
 2, Nov.
-6 and Dec.
-4, online at Cyndance.org and on the SUNY Potsdam Department of Theatre and Dance Facebook page.
+6, and Dec.
+4 at cyndance.org and on the SUNY Potsdam Department of Theatre and Dance Facebook page.
 A preview event will be hosted on the site, whose online dance instruction has received national attention.

 Media dance — it’s the new thing, but the artistic quest is what it has always been: to share a broad spectrum of emotion and experience, regardless of the medium.
 “Media dance takes us toward a new definition of arts in the age of technology,” said Assistant Professor of Dance Cynthia DuFault, who leads the project.
 “Dancers are learning a new medium to choreograph in, and media artists are translating their perspective into dance.
 We have retooled during these COVID times so students can take the virtual element and apply it to their craft.
 The best part is they are truly embracing working with media, and they are enjoying the process.”